 Unlawful termination occurs when an employee’s employment has been terminated at the initiative of the Employer where the termination was based on a failure to give the Employee the required notice or payment instead of notice and/or reasons concerning alleged discrimination including one or more of the following:

-The general protections provisions of the Fair Work Act 2009 (Cth) makes it unlawful for a person to take any adverse action against another because the other person has, has exercised or proposes to exercise, a workplace right.
+The general protections provisions of the Fair Work Act 2009 (Cth) make it unlawful for a person to take any adverse action against another because the other person has, has exercised or proposes to exercise, a workplace right.
 A person who has a workplace right under their terms and conditions of employment can bring a general protections dispute if any adverse action is taken against them.

 Unlawful termination claims and general protections disputes are commenced at the Fair Work Commission and must be made within 21 calendar days of the termination coming into effect.
 Once the claim is lodged, the Employer will be informed of the claim by Fair Work Australia and must respond within 7 calendar days.
 The matter will then proceed to a telephone Conciliation Conference.
 If the matter is not resolved at the Conciliation Conference, a certificate will be issued by the Commission and one of the possible paths that the Employee may elect to take is to commence proceedings in the Federal Court of Australia seeking compensation for the unlawful termination.
 An application must be lodged within 14 days of the issues of the certificate.